How to Tell If You’re Talking to a Bot

 It’s important not to be swayed by fake accounts or waste your time arguing with them, and identifying bots in a Twitter thread has become a strange version of the Turing test.
 Accusing posters of being bots has even become an oddly satisfying way to insult their intelligence.

 Advances in machine learning hint at how bots could become more humanlike.
 IBM researchers demonstrated a system capable of conjuring up a reasonably coherent argument by mining text.
 And Google’s Duplex software also shows how AI systems can learn to mimic the nuances of human conversation.

 But technology might also provide a solution.
 In 2015 the Defense Advanced Research Projects Agency ran a contest on Twitter bot detection.
 Participants trained their systems to identify fake accounts using five key data points.
 The resulting systems are far from perfect (the best worked about 40 percent of the time), but the efforts reveal how best to spot a bot on Twitter.
 We may come to rely on these signals much more.

 The most common way to tell if an account is fake is to check out the profile.
 The most rudimentary bots lack a photo, a link, or any bio.
 More sophisticated ones might use a photo stolen from the web, or an automatically generated account name.

-Using human language is still incredibly hard for machines.
+Using human language is still incredibly hard for machines, this is why document translation services for official documents are still very useful.
 A bot’s tweets may reveal its algorithmic logic: they may be formulaic or repetitive, or use responses common in chatbot programs.
 Missing an obvious joke and rapidly changing the subject are other telltale traits (unfortunately, they are also quite common among human Twitter users).

 Bots are usually created with a particular end in mind, so they may be overly obsessed with a particular topic, perhaps reposting the same link again and again or tweeting about little else.